cloud-gov/cg-site/_docs/services/relational-database.md

 #### Cloning a service instance

-A basic example of replicating database service instance to another instance.
+This is a simple example of replicating database service instance to another instance.
 The destination database must be created beforehand.
 The export is downloaded locally as in the `export` command.

 ```sh
 $ cg-manage-rds clone ${SERVICE_NAME_SOURCE} ${SERVICE_NAME_DEST}